 8.4 / 10

-“Marriage of Figaro” operates within a bifurcated structure, the first half concerning itself with the Sterling Cooper office and the second taking place at young Sally Draper’s birthday party.
-Most of the enjoyment from the pilot came from watching Don dominate his job as an advertising executive.
-On the contrary, the second episode felt dragged down by the focus on domestic life.
-Mad Men‘s third episode combines both elements in such a distinct way that it creates a dreamlike quality, as if the entire day is slowly floating past.
+“Marriage of Figaro” operates within a bifurcated structure, the first half taking place at the office, and the second at young Sally Draper’s birthday party.
+Director Ed Bianchi combines both elements in a distinct, dreamlike manner, as if the entire day is slowly floating past.